Since Red Bull's introduction to the U.S. market in 1997, energy drinks have become common in many diets around the world.

 "The energy drink habit—continual intoxicating doses of caffeine and stimulants—has disrupted their bodies' ability to get recuperative sleep, so they become reliant on the habit as a poor substitute for rest."

-From a workplace health and safety perspective, monitoring employees' intake of energy drinks could positively affect behavior-based safety lapses, given the correlation between excessive consumption of energy drinks and sleep disruption leading to fatigue.
-Other solutions like more intelligent shift scheduling and fatigue management systems, like Predictive Safety's PRISM and AlertMeter® platforms, can help employees avoid relying on energy drinks to be productive and alert.
-Other countermeasures to combat fatigue in the workplace, like snacks, hydrating drinks, short breaks or rest, and reasonable doses of caffeine like a cup of tea or coffee, and so on, may help energy drink consumers to temper their habit more healthily and at the same time improve safety at work in a subtle but important and effective way.
+Countermeasures to combat fatigue in the workplace--healthy snacks, hydrating drinks, short breaks, rest periods, and reasonable doses of caffeine like a cup of tea or coffee--may help energy drink consumers to temper their habit more healthily and at the same time improve safety at work in a subtle but important and effective way.

 1. "Energy" drinks report.
 (2013, Mar.
 6).
 European Food Safety Authority.
 Retrieved from https://www.efsa.europa.eu/en/press/news/130306